Overview

 What is the Malaria Parasite (MP) Test?

-The MP test is a blood-based diagnostic test used to detect the presence of malaria-causing parasites in the bloodstream.
-These parasites include:
+The MP test is a blood-based investigation designed to identify malaria-causing parasites circulating in the bloodstream.
+The parasites most commonly detected include:

 - Plasmodium falciparum